How to build your own ASP-based system?!: Guess-and-check programming reloaded

 \section{Guess-and-check programming reloaded}

-Finally, let us present an implementation of guess-and-check programming that relies on a combination of two \clingo\ solvers.
+Finally, we present an implementation of guess-and-check programming that relies on a combination of two \clingo\ solvers.
 In contrast to the approach taken in Section~\ref{sec:meta:gc}, where the logic programs comprising the guess and check parts are combined in a single disjunctive program and thus solved by a single solver, the idea is now to deal with both programs separately by means of two interacting solvers.
 This last case-study nicely contrasts the efforts involved in meta-programming and the usage of solver APIs.
 Also, it further illustrates features of \clingo's API, namely, the manipulation of a program's abstract syntax tree (AST), the interaction of (multi-threaded) \clingo\ instances via the propagator interface, the usage of assumptions during solving, and the addition of constraints to a program during runtime.

-Unlike Section~\ref{sec:meta:gc}, we use \lstinline{#program} directives to declare rules belonging to the guess and checker program.
+Unlike Section~\ref{sec:meta:gc}, we use \lstinline{#program} directives to declare rules belonging to the guess and check programs.
 As above, guess atoms must not occur among the head atoms of the check program.
-For example, the simple guess and check programs from Listing~\ref{prg:meta:guess} and~\ref{prg:meta:check} can now be rolled into one, as shown in Listing~\ref{prg:gnt:example}. \lstinputlisting[basicstyle= \ttfamily,caption={Guess-and-check program (\lstinline{guess-check.lp})},label={prg:gnt:example}]{examples/app/guess-check.lp} Passing this to our guess-and-check application \lstinline{app.py} yields the analogous output as with meta-programming.
+For example, the simple guess and check programs from Listings~\ref{prg:meta:guess} and~\ref{prg:meta:check} can now be rolled into one, as shown in Listing~\ref{prg:gnt:example}.